MSR AutoFlow XL Review

 We love this system because you just need to load up the bag, hang it high, then let it do its work.
 When measuring treatment time, we filtered a liter of water three times, then averaged how fast it took to make one liter of water.
 In the field, we wouldn't really think about this much, as we'd set it up in the morning and walk away.
 By the time hiking time came, we'd fill up and be on our way.

 Depending on the clarity of the water, treatment time does change.
 With normal tap water, we measured one liter to take about 2 minutes.
 This would vary with how full the bag was.
 The more full the bag, the faster the flow.
 As the bag emptied, the flow rate began to decrease.
 Also, when more sediment was in the water, the flow rate decreased to about twice the time and required many backflushes.
 This was a pain when trying to filter 10 liters.
+But since we had time in a group setting, we typically just walked away and had a reservoir of clean water waiting for use when we came back to check it.
+In general, this is one of the slowest treatment times we observed between all the gravity filters and other filtration systems.
+However, when testing it for use in a group setting, where time wasn't of the essence, it worked perfectly.

 Weight and Packability

 The components of the system are all stored in a convenient bag that takes up very little room in a backpacking backpack.
-From the point of view of a backcountry guide, who typically carries more backup gear for a group, this system proves to be very convenient.
-It packs easily into cracks and crevices, while the weight is minimal.
-The bag rolls up, with the receiving reservoir either being a water bag that you might bring along a water bottle, or a dromedary.
-All in all, it's lightweight and packable.
+From the point of view of a backcountry guide who typically carries more backup gear for a group, this system proves to be very convenient.

-Ease of Setup
+Ease of Set Up

-Set-up on the system is easy peasy.
+Set up on the system is easy peasy.
 To collect water, the reservoir has a roll-top architecture that requires you to get to a water source and either plunge it into the water or hold it across running water.
 The downside of such a huge bag is that it's really difficult to collect from shallow and stagnant water sources.
 Tall banks require you to hover over them to try and reach the water.

+Once the water is collected, simply roll the top down and clip it onto a very sturdy surface, as the 10-liter reservoir filled with water weighs about 22 lbs.
+You can also place the filter on a sloping hill, though the flow rate decreased dramatically.
+From here, clip in the tube, attach the filter in the correct orientation (as per the picture), and then connect your receiving reservoir.
+The set comes with an attachment for a standard wide-mouth (think Nalgene) bottle.
 While we appreciate this attachment, we learned that it must be used when the bottle is upright.
-The attachment can't be screwed on completely as oxygen can't be vented, and thus the water doesn't flow through the filter.
-Another favorite that we like to filter into is our MSR Dromedary that has the option for a tube plug-in attachment.
-Overall, set-up is more cumbersome than other, simpler setups, but pretty easy for a system that filters 10 liters of water at once!
+The attachment can't be screwed on completely since oxygen can't be vented, and thus the water doesn't flow through the filter.
+Another favorite that we like to filter into is our MSR DromLite Bag, which has the option for a tube plug-in attachment.
+Overall, the setup is more cumbersome than other, simpler setups, but pretty easy for a system that filters 10 liters of water at once!

 Ease of Filtration

-This is a gravity filter!
-Once the system is set-up, all you need to do is sit back and relax.
 If you attach a dromedary or reservoir that is less than 10L in size, the system will stop filtering if the system is closed.
 In addition, if you want to stop the filtration process, simply use the hose clamp to do so.